sebimohr/startup_scripts_win11/README.md

 The `startup.bat` file runs when your PC is starting as an _Startup app_.
 Its only purpose is to execute the local copy of the `psh_startup_script.ps1`.
-If you don't have the repo checked out in your local user profile directory, you have to change the path that's included in the second line of the `startup.bat` before installing.

 ## Installation